gcuddy/gcuddy.github.io/index.md

 ## More

 I also write, produce, and direct.
-Follow my [essays](/blog) on art and life.
+Follow my [essays](/blog) on life and art.